Hemapakalapati/QUIZ-MANIA/README.md

 # QUIZ-MANIA
-Quiz Mania is a dynamic web-based quiz application with user scoring, admin question control, and responsive design using HTML, CSS, JavaScript.
+Quiz Mania PROJECT

 PROJECT MEMBER: HEMASRI PAKALAPATI [Sridevi women's engineering college (swec) ]

+Quiz Mania is a fun and interactive web-based quiz application where users can answer multiple-choice questions and see their scores instantly.
+It’s designed with a clean and colorful interface that makes the quiz experience engaging and easy to use.

+The project allows the admin to create, update, or delete quiz questions so the content stays fresh and relevant.
+Users can attempt the quiz, get immediate feedback if their answer is right or wrong, and view their final score at the end.

+TECHNOLOGIES USED:

 HTML5 – For structuring the web pages